Ava the Elephant: An Insightful Journey from Shark Tank to Multi-Million-Dollar Triumph

 Ask any parent: toddlers don’t back down.
 But neither does Ava.

-With her cheerful voice, comforting trunk, and colorful design, Ava quickly evolved into a favorite among kids and a lifesaver for parents.
+With her cheerful voice, comforting trunk, and colorful design, Ava quickly became a favorite among kids and a lifesaver for parents.
 What once required three adults and a distraction technique now took one Ava and ten seconds.

 Her charming tone and interactive nature made kids laugh, listen, and even ask, “Can I take my medicine now?”